Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia State's games this year have hit the over on five of seven set point totals (71.4%).

-- In games that Georgia State totals over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Georgia State picks up over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have turned the ball over five more times (10 total) than the Eagles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.